Errata Pro jQuery 2.0 2nd Edition By Adam Freeman

 Text reads: ...you can change the messages displayed to the user by adding a

-configuration object that is passed to the jQuery Validation Pluginvalidate()
+messagesproperty of theoptionsconfiguration object that is passed to the jQuery Validation Pluginvalidate()method.Why: To clarify that

 Ch13 p335.